dhanish55511/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/omlpy/omlpy.md

-# Use Oracle Machine Learning for Python
+# Introduction to Oracle Machine Learning for Python

 ## Introduction